 Finally, the IRS will also look at the taxpayer’s net equity in assets.
 The IRS will discount the fair market value of the assets based on an 80% Quick Sale Value.
 The IRS may require the taxpayer to liquidate certain assets to pay off the tax before the monthly installment agreement amount is calculated.

-The sum of these calculations (net income, plus net equity in assets) will determine what the the taxpayer can afford as a monthly payment to the IRS to pay the tax debt.
+The sum of these calculations (net income, plus net equity in assets) will determine what the taxpayer can afford as a monthly payment to the IRS to pay the tax bill.

 The IRS will require that the monthly payments be sufficient to pay off the tax debt in full within the time remaining on the 10-year IRS statute of limitations for collections (also known as the CSED).